Athletic Mouth Guards in Denver, CO

 Athletic mouth guards are essentially protective shields for your teeth.
 In some sports, they are essential for the upper teeth.
 Sometimes dentists will recommend them for the lower teeth as well.
 This is particularly likely if you have dental fittings in your lower jaw.

-There are three main types of athletic mouth guards.
+There are three main types of athletic mouth guards in Denver.
 These are stock, “boil and bite”, and custom.
 Stock athletic mouth guards are used “straight from the packet”.
 They are very affordable but tend to be very uncomfortable.
 Also, they tend to interfere with the wearer’s ability to talk and breathe.
 They can even become a safety hazard rather than a help.

 “Boil and bite” athletic mouth guards are designed to be slightly customized by the purchaser.
 If you get this right, they are moderately comfortable to wear.
 They are, however, nowhere near as comfortable or as effective as custom-made athletic mouth guards, fitted by a professional dentist.